 The effects of NIHL on the hearing system are dependent on how long the exposure to the noise is, and how close the listener is to the source of the noise.
 If it is once-off exposure to intensely loud noise, it may cause damage to the eardrum, the small bones behind the eardrum as well as damage to the cells in the ear responsible for the understanding of sound.
-Prolonged exposure to loud noise may cause damage to the cells in the ear only and may worsen if continuous exposure occurs.
+Prolonged exposure to loud noise may cause damage to the cells in the inner ear only and may worsen if continuous exposure occurs.
 Exposure to noise that may have caused damage to the structures in the ear will cause pain and discomfort.

 The effects of noise affect the cell’s ability to understand high frequencies well.
 This means that individuals with noise-induced hearing loss are still able to hear low-pitched sounds well but experience difficulties with higher-pitched sounds.
 This is especially important for hearing speech sounds, as many of the consonants from the alphabet, such as “f”, “t”, and “s” are high-pitched sounds.
 High pitched speech sounds may sound muffled and be unclear to hear.

-How is a noise-induced hearing loss treated?
+How is noise-induced hearing loss treated?

 Because NIHL may be temporary or permanent, treatment options depend on the type of hearing loss experienced.
 NIHL is often temporary when exposure to an intense noise is experienced in a single encounter.
-The effects of a temporary hearing loss generally disappear after 16 – 48 hours, but the long-term effects of damage to the hearing system because of noise, may remain and be experienced later in life.
+The effects of a temporary hearing loss generally disappear after 16 – 48 hours, but the long-term effects of damage to the hearing system because of noise may remain and be experienced later in life.

 Permanent damage to the hearing system is due to the destruction of the cells in the ear that cannot be regenerated.

-Hearing aids are an important tool to assist in the management of noise-induced hearing loss, because of their ability to help you hear speech sounds.
+In this case, hearing aids are an important tool to assist in the management of noise-induced hearing loss, because of their ability to help you hear speech sounds.
 A hearing aid can be programmed to resolve the loss in the high frequencies and assist the listener to hear the high-frequency sounds that may have been lost due to damage to the hearing system.

-Sometimes, an individual may be fitted with a hearing aid, to match their current hearing loss but may still be exposed to loud noise frequently.
+Sometimes, an individual may be fitted with a hearing aid to match their current hearing loss but may still be exposed to loud noise frequently.
 This will affect how effective the hearing aid is at helping one hear, because the hearing loss may worsen, whilst the hearing aid was programmed to fit the initial loss.
 It is important to continue to protect your hearing where possible, to reduce the effects of it getting worse.

-How can I prevent noise-induced hearing loss?
+How can noise-induced hearing loss be prevented?

-- If you are unable to protect yourself from loud noise sources, move away from the source or take breaks in quieter areas.
+- If you are unable to completely protect yourself from loud noise sources, move away from the source or take breaks in quieter areas.